catamphetamine/libphonenumber-js/README.md

 asYouType.template === 'xx xxx xxx xxxx'
 ```

 "As You Type" formatter was created by Google as part of their Android OS and therefore only works for numerical keyboard input, i.e. it can only accept digits (and a `+` sign in the start of an international number).
 When used on desktops where a user can input all kinds of punctuation (spaces, dashes, parens, etc) it simply ignores everything except digits.

-This solution is sufficient for all use cases except for phone number extensions which Google's "As You Type" formatter does not support.
+Google's "As You Type" formatter does not support entering phone number extensions.
 If your project requires phone number extensions input then use a separate input field for that.

 ### findPhoneNumbers(text, [defaultCountry], [options])